 The Odyssey is another fantastic book that’s stood the test of time.
 At over two thousand years old, it’s even older than the Bible!

-There’s a reason Homer’s story has resonated for so long and that’s because it speaks to a lot of fundamental truths about what it means to be human.
-As well as being fun to read.
+There’s a reason Homer’s story has resonated for so long: It speaks to many fundamental truths about what it means to be human and is fun to read.

 The Odyssey is a useful reminder that life is an adventure and one that we often have little to no control over.